NFL has taken notice of Temple cornerback Rock Ya-Sin

 "He has shown a lot this year," said one NFL talent evaluator, who requested anonymity.
 "He has helped himself a lot this year at Temple."

 With good size, Ya-Sin can challenge bigger receivers, and he also can keep up with the fleet ones.
-He said being at Temple has taken his game up because he has faced so many top receivers every day in practice.
+He said being at Temple has lifted his game because he has faced so many top receivers every day in practice.

 "When you go up against the best, you get better and better," Ya-Sin said.

-Temple (7-4, 6-1 American Athletic Conference) will close the regular season Saturday at UConn (1-10, 0-7).
+Temple (7-4, 6-1 American Athletic Conference) will close the regular season Saturday at Connecticut (1-10, 0-7).
 After that, the Owls will compete in a bowl game for the fourth consecutive year.
-Ya-Sin says thoughts of the NFL can wait until after the bowl game.
+Ya-Sin said that any thoughts of the NFL can wait until after the bowl game.

 "Honestly, I will cross that bridge when I get there," he said.
 "I am just trying to go out there, get better every day, and grow with my teammates."